PhenoApps/Field-Book/README.md

 ## Develop
 To submit code to Field Book:

+1. Create a feature branch based on the develop branch, and implement your feature.
-1. Merge the develop branch with your feature branch and resolve any conflicts.
+2. When finished, merge the latest version of the develop branch into your feature branch and resolve any conflicts.
-2. Create a pull request targeting the develop branch.
+3. Create a pull request targeting the develop branch.
-3. Select 1-2 people to review your code.
+4. Select 1-2 people to review your code.

 ## License